yindia/githook/README.md

 - [SDK client injection](docs/sdk_clients.md)

 Githooks is configured using a single YAML file.
 Environment variables like `${VAR}` are automatically expanded.
+Requests use or generate `X-Request-Id`, which is echoed back in responses and included in logs.

 ### Providers